 The caveats!
 The graph is produced using average numbers and with plenty of approximation.
 In Ireland, the winter nights are long and wind becomes a clear short-term winner.

 If we are primarily interested in providing secure yet renewable energy at a site, wind must be a component.
 At some sites, wind will be the only option or the wind resource will be very good.

-The graph, however, illustrates the technical challenges for wind: to reduce manufacturing and installation costs while maintaining safety, and maximise power output (usually by improving efficiency, increasing swept area and/or accessing higher winds).
+The graph, however, illustrates the technical challenges for wind: to reduce manufacturing and installation costs while maintaining safety, and maximise power output.
+This is done by improving efficiency, increasing swept area and/or accessing higher winds.